 Solo travel WIN – cost

-I won’t beat around the bush here: independent travel is always cheaper!
+I won’t beat around the bush here: independent travel is almost always much cheaper!

 There are group tours you’ll need to sell a kidney to join.
 I’d never have made it on my Africa trip if I hadn’t been able to save up whilst living with family.

-The tour I took in Cambodia cost over £400 for eight days and only included accommodation and bus travel.
+The tour I took in Cambodia with Busabout cost £500 for eight days and only included accommodation and bus travel.
 When travelling independently in the same region, eight day’s accommodation and bus journeys never set me back more than £100 (granted the tour included hotels rather than hostels but this wasn’t something I necessarily needed).
-This is still considered a budget tour; higher-end trips will be vastly more expensive.

 For those travelling on a budget, solo travel beats group tours and lets you travel for longer.

 Travelling independently is better value in terms of cold hard cash, but the advantage of group tours provide a different kind of value: security and comfort.